Richard Dacre Archer-Hind

 Richard Dacre Archer-Hind, formerly Hodgson, (1849–1910) was an English scholar of Greek and Platonism.

 Born at Morris Hall, near Norham, on 18 September 1849, he came from an old Northumbrian family, being third and youngest son of Thomas Hodgson (b.
 1814), who, on the death of a brother in 1869, succeeded to the estates of Stelling and Ovington and assumed the surname of Archer-Hind.
 The father, a learned horticulturist, graduated B.A. from Trinity College, Cambridge, in 1837 and M.A. in 1840.
 His wife was his first cousin, Mary Ann, second daughter of John Thomas Huntley, vicar of Kimbolton.

 Richard Dacre Hodgson was taught Latin and Greek early, by his father, and when he was at Shrewsbury School, where he went in 1862, and was the pupil of Benjamin Hall Kennedy and Henry Whitehead Moss, his father continued to assist his studies.
 In 1868 he won an open minor scholarship at Trinity College, Cambridge, and in the following October he went into residence at the university, living with his parents, who now moved to Cambridge, as they had formerly moved to Shrewsbury, that he might have the comforts of a home life.
 He was elected to a college foundation scholarship in 1869 and to a Craven University scholarship in 1871.
 In 1872 he was placed third in the first class of the classical tripos and won the first chancellor's medal for classical learning.
 He was elected to a fellowship in his college in October 1873 and was appointed assistant lecturer in April 1877 and assistant tutor in December 1878.
 At Easter 1899 he was made a senior lecturer, and in December 1903 he retired from the staff.

 During the last two years of his life Archer-Hind was an invalid.
 He died at Cambridge on 6 April 1910.
-The body was cremated at Golder's Green, and the ashes were buried at Cambridge.
+The body was cremated at Golders Green, and the ashes were buried at Cambridge.
 He married on 17 March 1888 Laura, youngest daughter of Lewis Pocock.
 He left one son, Laurence, born in 1895.